A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Implementation and Evaluation

 \section{Implementation and Evaluation}

 \sssec{System Hardware: } \name\ is implemented using a FLIR Blackfly S 24.5MP color camera and a TI MMWCAS-RF-EVM RADAR (see Fig.~\ref{fig:impl}).
-We operate the radar at 77-81 GHz with a theoretical range resolution of 3.75-17.8 cm, depending on max range.
+We operate the radar at 77-81~GHz with a theoretical range resolution of 3.75-60~cm, depending on max range.
 The radar also has 86 virtual antennas spaced out along the azimuth axis which provides a theoretical azimuth resolution of $1.4 ^{\circ}$.
 As explained in Sec. \ref{sec:primer}, this is at least an order of magnitude worse than cameras and lidars.
 Unlike fusion approaches which rely on processed point clouds~\cite{nobis2019deep}, this radar supports logging raw complex I/Q samples which is critical for our processing.

-\sssec{Testbed and Data Collection: } We test this system in a variety of 200 outdoor scenes such as parking lots and roads at distances ranging from 1~m to 60~m from objects-of-interest.
-These environments have rich multipath arising due to buildings, street lamps, fences, out-of-interest parked cars and pedestrians.
-Fig.~\ref{fig:impl} shows two candidate locations in the area surrounding a university campus in a major U.S. city.
+\sssec{Testbed and Data Collection: } We test this system in a variety of 400 outdoor scenes such as parking lots and roads at distances ranging up to 300~m from objects-of-interest.
+These environments have rich clutter sources arising due to buildings, street lamps, fences, trees, trains, out-of-interest parked cars and pedestrians.
+Fig.~\ref{fig:impl} shows four candidate locations in the area surrounding a university campus in a major U.S. city.

-\sssec{Ground Truth: } We collect ground truth data using a Velodyne Puck LIDAR (VLP-16), which generates 3D point clouds, with fine azimuth and elevation resolutions and 3~cm ranging error.
-While this lidar is rated for up to 100 m, in practice, on a sunny day, we found the Puck collected data with sufficient point cloud density only until about 30~m.
-Therefore, for ranges beyond 30~m, we surveyed a point closer to the object-of-interest and placed the lidar at that point.
+\sssec{Ground Truth: } We collect ground truth data using a Velodyne Puck Lidar(VLP-16), which generates 3D point clouds, with fine angular resolution and 3~cm ranging error.
+While this lidar is rated for up to 100~m, in practice, on a sunny day, we found the Puck collected data with sufficient point cloud density only until about 20-30~m.
+Therefore, for ranges beyond 20~m, we surveyed a point closer to the object-of-interest and placed the lidar at that point.

-\sssec{Baselines: } We compare \name\ with two baselines that use the same hardware platforms: (1) \textit{Naive fusion of Camera and Radar: } We use image pre-processing to obtain the azimuth spanned by object-of-interest.
+\sssec{Baselines: } We compare \name\ with two baselines that use the same hardware platforms: (1) \textit{Naive fusion of Camera and Radar: } We use image segmentation to obtain the azimuth spanned by object-of-interest.
 We perform standard radar beamforming for FMCW radar, and bound the output to the azimuth span and then pick the strongest reflector as the target.
 (2) \textit{Monocular Depth Estimation: } We use state-of-the-art monocular depth estimation algorithm ~\cite{bhat2020adabins} trained to report depth values up to 80~m.